-A structured overview and visualisation of the data in the Biodiversity Monitoring-System facilitate an evaluation of agricultural practices with the aim of drawing conclusions regarding the development of the potentials for biodiversity.
+A structured overview and visualisation of the data facilitate an evaluation of agricultural practices with the aim of drawing conclusions regarding the development of the potentials for biodiversity.
 A baseline is established by the initial data collection that describes the current state of the farms.
 Changes are monitored by subsequent data collection in replicated time series i.e. if the key data of the Biodiversity Monitoring indicators are gathered again after a certain time span (every 1-3 years).